-Sony CEO: No plans to exit, will do battle
+Sony CEO: no plans to exit, will do battle

-NEW YORK Sony Corp Chief Executive Howard Stringer vowed on Thursday to stay on as head of the Japanese electronics conglomerate, dismissing reports the longtime helmsman will step down next year.
+NEW YORK Nov 10 Sony Corp (6758.T) Chief Executive Howard Stringer vowed on Thursday to stay on as head of the Japanese electronics conglomerate, dismissing reports the longtime helmsman will step down next year.

 Asked about a New York Post report he was going to step down in March 2012, Stringer said that was not the case, adding that he remained keen on leading the once-dominant corporate powerhouse in its battle to reverse losses and fight rivals.